dorlugasigal/KafkaGenericProcessor.Core/README.md

 ### Testing Producers

-You can use the test endpoints to manually trigger message production for testing:
+You can use test endpoints to manually trigger message production for testing:

 ```csharp
 // Example test endpoint for processor1